mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/release-notes/index.md

 * The report-status task has been extracted into a controller.
 * Added new metrics to distinguish user pipelines from system ones like `generate-pipeline`.
 * Added support for chatops arguments as `$(context.chatop.args)` in Dispatchfile.
+* Added support for matching source and target branches for pull requests in Dispatchfile.
-* Upgraded ArgoCD to v1.5.4
+* Upgraded ArgoCD and ArgoCD CLI to v1.5.7.
+* Added a tutorial for using upstream ArgoCD CLI with Dispatch.
+* Added `dispatch gitops app wait` command to enable ArgoCD to wait for ongoing application sync operations to finish.
 * Updated Dispatchfile frontend language Starlark to 0.6.
 * Updated Dispatchfile frontend language CUE to 0.4.
 * GUI now verifies repository secrets prior to saving them.

 ### Caveats

 *Breaking Changes*

-* The `--docker-config-path` flag of dispatch login docker now creates one or more basic-auth secrets instead of dockerconfigjson secrets as earlier.
+* The `--docker-config-path` flag of CLI command `dispatch login docker` now creates one or more basic-auth secrets instead of dockerconfigjson secrets as earlier.
 This only affects workflow if these secrets are used outside of tekton pipelines.
+* The `--scm-provider`, `--scm-url`, `--scm-username`, and `--insecure-skip-tls-verify` flags of CLI command `dispatch ci run remote` have been removed.
+* The `--secret` flag of CLI command `dispatch ci run local` has been removed.

+*Deprecations*

 * The `--git-prefix` flag of CLI commands `dispatch login github`, `dispatch login gitlab` and `dispatch login git` is deprecated and replaced by `--git-server`.
+* The `--secret` flag of CLI command `dispatch ci run remote` is deprecated and replaced by `--scm-secret`.
+* The `branches` field of pull request conditions in Dispatchfile is deprecated and replaced by `targets`.

 ### Resolved Issues